Third gender: Transgender people and third gender

-In some Indigenous communities in Africa, a woman can be recognized as a "female husband" who enjoys all of the privileges of men and is recognized as such, but whose femaleness, while not openly acknowledged, is not forgotten either.
+In some indigenous communities in Africa, a woman can be recognized as a "female husband" who enjoys all the privileges of men and is recognized as such, but whose femaleness, while not openly acknowledged, is not forgotten either.

 The hijras of South Asia are one of the most recognized groups of third gender people.
 Some western commentators (Hines and Sanger) have theorized that this could be a result of the Hindu belief in reincarnation, in which gender, sex, and even species can change from lifetime to lifetime, perhaps allowing for a more fluid interpretation.
 There are other cultures in which the third gender is seen as an intermediate state of being rather than as a movement from one conventional sex to the other.

 In a study of people in the United States who thought themselves to be members of a third gender, Ingrid M. Sell found that they typically felt different from the age of 5.
 Because of both peer and parental pressure, those growing up with the most ambiguous appearances had the most troubled childhoods and difficulties later in life.
 Sell also discovered similarities between the third genders of the East and those of the West.
 Nearly half of those interviewed were healers or in the medical profession.
 Many of them, again like their Eastern counterparts, were artistic, and several were able to make a living from their artistic abilities.
 The capacity to mediate between men and women was a common skill, and third genders were oftentimes thought to possess an unusually wide perspective and the ability to understand both sides.
-A notable result of Sell's study is that 93% of the third genders interviewed, again like their Eastern counterparts, reported “paranormal”-type abilities.
+A notable result of Sell's study is that 93% of the third genders interviewed, again like their Eastern counterparts, reported "paranormal"-type abilities.

 In recent years, some Western societies have begun to recognize non-binary or genderqueer identities.
 Some years after Alex MacFarlane, Australian Norrie May-Welby was recognized as having unspecified status.
 In 2016, an Oregon circuit court ruled that a resident, Elisa Rae Shupe, could legally change gender to non-binary.

 The Open Society Foundations published a report, License to Be Yourself in May 2014, documenting "some of the world's most progressive and rights-based laws and policies that enable trans people to change their gender identity on official documents".
 The report comments on the recognition of third classifications, stating:

 The document also quotes Mauro Cabral of GATE:

 The report concludes that two or three options are insufficient: "A more inclusive approach would be to increase options for people to self-define their sex and gender identity."

 Third gender and sexual orientation

-Before the sexual revolution of the 1960s, there was no common non-derogatory vocabulary for non-heterosexuality; terms such as "third gender" trace back to the 1860s.
+Before the sexual revolution of the 1960s, there was no common non-derogatory vocabulary in modern English for non-heterosexuality; terms such as "third gender" trace back to the 1860s.